 The Oregon Patient Safety Commission (OPSC) was created by the Legislature in 2003 to reduce the risk of serious adverse events occurring in Oregon’s health care system and to encourage a culture of safety.
-OPSC is located in Portland and has 13 staff members that support three key programs.
+OPSC has 15 staff members that support three key programs.

 The Patient Safety Reporting Program (PSRP) is a voluntary program for health care organizations to contribute information about adverse events, why they occur and strategies to make care safer.
 OPSC analyzes and shares aggregate patient safety information to enhance quality and safety statewide.
 All PSRP contributions are protected under state law, creating a safe environment where patient safety innovation can thrive.

 Early Discussion and Resolution (EDR) provides a constructive way forward when a patient is seriously injured during health care.
 Open conversations between health care providers and patients about what happened can bring resolution and closure to those involved.
 In Oregon, when such conversations are initiated through EDR, they are protected under state law.